 Your goal should be to deliver a message and solve a problem, not to amaze or astonish your users with extra features.
 To get clarity, you can jot down all the features that you want to see in the app.
 Now, create two separate lists – Only Essential Features and Nice-to-Have Features.

-This exercise will give you a better picture and clear idea as to which features should you really add in the app and which ones you can skip for now.
+This exercise will give you a better picture and a clear idea as to which features should you really add to the app and which ones you can skip for now.

 Remember, no app is perfect in its first launch.
-You can always add more features in the app based on your customers’ feedback.
+You can always add more features to the app based on your customers’ feedback.

 7. Under-Resourced Projects Leading to Functional Bottlenecks